zwave-js/node-zwave-js/docs/api/controller.md

 replaceFailedNode(nodeId: number, includeNonSecure?: boolean): Promise<void>
 ```

 Replace a failed node from the controller's memory.
-The promise is fulfilled when the node is ready to be replaced (inclusion is started).
+It returns `true` when the inclusion process is started, `false` if another inclusion or exclusion process is already running.
 If the process fails, this will throw an exception with the details why.

 By default, the node will be included securely (with encryption) if a network key is configured and the node supports encryption.
 You can force a non-secure inclusion by setting the optional parameter `includeNonSecure` to `true`.